 2. Preserve land along the Huron River and major tributaries

 3. Leverage dollars whenever possible through landowner donations, grant funds and local

 partners.
 Secondary priorities outlined in the Greenbelt_Strategic_Plan_2013.docx include the supporting local food and specialty crop production, and preserving critical viewsheds or corridors surrounding the City.

 The City’s fiscal year runs July 1st through June 30th.
-At the end of each fiscal year, the Greenbelt Advisory Commission publishes an Annual Activity Report which summarized the year’s land acquisition successes and outlines goals for the coming year.
-Each of the reports also include financial statements, as well as a compilation of news articles published on the Greenbelt.
+At the end of each fiscal year, the Greenbelt Advisory Commission publishes an Annual Activity Report which summarizes the year’s land acquisition successes, outlines goals for the coming year, and includes financial statements..

 FY12-13 Activity Report (pdf)

 FY08-09 Activity Report (pdf)

 FY07-08 Activity Report (pdf)